Alexandria school board fails to reach decision on forming advisory group to review school policing

 The SROs, who are not involved in disciplinary matters, take action against a student only when the student is thought to be engaged in criminal activity, such as threatening peers with a weapon or having drugs or alcohol at school.
 In the 2019-2020 school year, Alexandria’s five SROs made six total arrests.

 But, in May 2021, the Alexandria City Council voted in a surprise reversal — over the protests of school officials — to stop funding the SRO program, effectively ending it.
-The school system of 16,000 began the academic year without SROs — until early October, when Alexandria City High School went into lockdown because a male student had a firearm to school.
-The lockdown followed a run of troubling incidents in which police were called to the school over fights at least four times.
+The school system of 16,000 began the academic year without SROs — until early October, when Alexandria City High School went into lockdown because a male student had a firearm at school.
+The lockdown followed a run of incidents in which police were called to the school over fights at least four times.

 About a week after the lockdown, in a dramatic 1 a.m. vote, the Alexandria City Council decided to return police to the city’s public schools.